 Occupied territories of the East

-Religion is used as a ground for persecution, torture and even murder of clergy and believers in the self-proclaimed Donetsk People’s Republic and Luhansk People’s Republic.
+Religion has been used as a ground for persecution, torture and even murder of clergy and believers in the self-proclaimed Donetsk People’s Republic and Luhansk People’s Republic.
 The conflict in the East has significantly increased tensions between branches of the Eastern Orthodox Church.

 Freedom of expression, advocacy of humanist values